whisthq/whist/mandelboxes/dev-utils/fuse/README.md

 ### Running

-The best way to run this image is from the `container-images` project in https://github.com/fractal/fractal.
-Simply run
+The best way to run this image is from the `mandelbox-images` project in https://github.com/fractal/fractal.
+Simply run:
 ```bash
 ./run_local_container_image mandelbox-utils/fuse
 ```